jayywolff/twilio-verify-devise/README.md

 # Migrate Authy to Twilio Verify API (for SMS and TOTP 2FA)

 ### This gem is meant to be a drop-in replacement for devise-authy in a Rails app (minus the following features)
-- Currently only support mobile phones with US country codes
 - Removed Onetouch support
 - Removed ability to request a phone call